 Fundamental shifts in workplace culture are necessary to achieve results from automation beyond cost savings, according to the authors.

-“If all an organization gains through IA is incremental cost savings, it is missing out on IA’s full potential.
+“If all an organization gains through IA [intelligent automation] is incremental cost savings, it is missing out on IA’s full potential.
 To get the most from IA efforts beyond cost savings, broad-ranging transformation is needed, not just in a piecemeal way,” the report reads.

 Near 600 business executives in 13 countries in North America, Europe, Asia, and Africa participated in the study and subsequent interviews to elaborate on survey responses.
 Participating companies include Ericsson Group, InterContinental Hotels Group, and USAA Bank in the United States.